the-turing-way/the-turing-way/book/website/community-handbook/communication-channels.md

 Central to our information storage and sharing, our [GitHub repositories](https://github.com/the-turing-way) serve as the primary hub for project-related documents, resources, and collaborative efforts, offering transparency and collaboration for both synchronous and asynchronous communication.

+Since our transition from a single repository to a GitHub organisation, we are moving towards community-maintained repositories on various projects taking place within the community, including governance work, Working Groups, community events and different kinds of communication outputs.

 ### _The Turing Way_ Book Chapters

 The book chapters themselves serve as a form of asynchronous communication, providing an extensive range of practices documented for reuse by others.